Driving with a Suspended LicenseDefending the Accused with Experience & Passion

 What are the Penalties for Driving with a Suspended License in Colorado?

-Anyone caught driving with a suspended license in Colorado may be charged with a misdemeanor.
+Anyone caught driving with a suspended license in Denver or Colorado may be charged with a misdemeanor.
 If your license was originally suspended due to drug or alcohol related charges, then the penalties are usually more strict.

 If the state convicts you of driving with a suspended license, you could face a variety of penalties, including: